mehulgohil/shorti.fy/README.md

 ## Analysis
 ### Things to consider
-1. Number of request for reading the URL
+1. Number of requests for reading the URL
-2. Number of request for writing (shortening) the URL
+2. Number of requests for writing (shortening) the URL
-3. Storage require for DB (Capacity)
+3. Storage requires for DB (Capacity)
-4. Storage require for caching (Redis)
+4. Storage requires for caching (Redis)
-5. Web servers hosting (Ideal scenario would be to host on k8s which provides features of Auto Scaling, Auto Restart etc.)
+5. Web server hosting (Ideal scenario would be to host on k8s which provides features of Auto Scaling, Auto Restart etc.)
 6. Shortening Algorithm Used
-7. Security - Hackers can spam the system with random urls
+7. Security—Hackers can spam the system with random urls
 8. Database type used for storage
 9. Language use for backend

-## High Level Design
+## High-Level Design
 ![bitly.jpg](bitly.jpg)

 1. Two kinds of users
-   1. Reader - User who will hit the short url and will be redirected to original long url
+   1. Reader—User who will hit the short url and will be redirected to original long url
-   2. Write - User who comes to bitly portal to shorten the URL
+   2. Writer—User who comes to shorti.fy portal to shorten the URL
-2. Web Servers - Backend servers that will transform/shorten the URL and also redirect user to original URl
+2. Web Servers—Backend servers that will transform/shorten the URL and also redirect user to original URl
 3. Redis Cache - Caching layer that will be used in order ro cache the redirect url for more frequently used URls.
 4. Database
 5. Load Balancer - LB to distribute request among the web servers